1ay1/loom/content/posts/your-framework-is-lying-to-you.md

 - correctness was enforced at compile time, not runtime

 What if the code was the system?

----

-## This Is Part 1

-This is the first post in the series:

 Rebuilding the Web Without Frameworks